-表 9-1 MOSFFT Power Losses
+Table 8-1.
+MOSFET Power Losses

-- (1) Gate drive loss is apportioned based on the internal gate resistance of the MOSFET, externally added series gate resistance and the relevant driver resistance of the LM25149. - (2) MOSFET R{DS(on)} has a positive temperature coefficient of approximately 4500 ppm/°C. The MOSFET junction temperature, T_J, and its rise over ambient temperature is dependent upon the device total power dissipation and its thermal impedance.
-When operating at or near minimum input voltage, make sure that the MOSFET R{DS(on)} is rated for the available gate drive voltage. - (3) D' = 1-D is the duty cycle complement. - (4) MOSFET output capacitances, C{oss1} and C{oss2}, are highly non-linear with voltage.
-These capacitances are charged losslessly by the inductor current at high-side MOSFET turnoff.
+- (1) Gate drive loss is apportioned based on the internal gate resistance of the MOSFET, externally added series gate resistance and the relevant driver resistance of the LM5148-Q1. - (2) MOSFET R{DS(on)} has a positive temperature coefficient of approximately 4500 ppm/°C. The MOSFET junction temperature, T_J, and the rise over ambient temperature is dependent upon the device total power dissipation and the thermal impedance.
+When operating at or near minimum input voltage, make sure that the MOSFET R{DS(on)} is rated for the available gate drive voltage.

+(3) D' = 1-D is the duty cycle complement.

+- (4) MOSFET output capacitances, C{oss1} and C{oss2}, are highly non-linear with voltage.
+These capacitances are charged losslessly by the inductor current at high-side MOSFET turn-off.
 During turn-on, however, a current flows from the input to charge the output capacitance of the low-side MOSFET.
-E{oss1}, the energy of C{oss1}, is dissipated at turn-on, but this is offset by the stored energy E{oss2} on C{oss2}. - (5) MOSFET body diode reverse recovery charge, Q{RR}, depends on many parameters, particularly forward current, current transition speed and temperature.
+E{oss1}, the energy of C{oss1}, is dissipated at turn-on, but this is offset by the stored energy E{oss2} on C{oss2}. - (5) MOSFET body diode reverse recovery charge, Q{RR}, depends on many parameters, particularly forward current, current transition speed, and temperature.

-The high-side (control) MOSFET carries the inductor current during the PWM on time (or D interval) and typically incurs most of the switching losses.
-It is, therefore, imperative to choose a high-side MOSFET that balances conduction and switching loss contributions.
+The high-side (control) MOSFET carries the inductor current during the PWM on-time (or D interval) and typically incurs most of the switching losses.
+Therefore, choosing a high-side MOSFET that balances conduction and switching loss contributions is imperative.
 The total power dissipation in the high-side MOSFET is the sum of the losses due to conduction, switching (voltage-current overlap), output charge, and typically two-thirds of the net loss attributed to body diode reverse recovery.

-The low-side (synchronous) MOSFET carries the inductor current when the high-side MOSFET is off (or during the 1-D interval).
-The low-side MOSFET switching loss is negligible as it is switched at zero voltage - current just commutates from the channel to the body diode or vice versa during the transition deadtimes.
-LM25149, with its adaptive gate drive timing, minimizes body diode conduction losses when both MOSFETs are off.
+The low-side (synchronous) MOSFET carries the inductor current when the high-side MOSFET is off (or 1-D interval).
+The low-side MOSFET switching loss is this switching loss is negligible as switched at zero voltage - current just commutates from the channel to the body diode or vice versa during the transition dead-times.
+LM5148-Q1, with the adaptive gate drive timing, minimizes body diode conduction losses when both MOSFETs are off.
 Such losses scale directly with switching frequency.

 In high step-down ratio applications, the low-side MOSFET carries the current for a large portion of the switching period.
-Therefore, to attain high efficiency, it is critical to optimize the low-side MOSFET for low R{DS(on)}.
-In cases where the conduction loss is too high or the target R{DS(on)} is lower than available in a single MOSFET, connect two low-side MOSFETs in parallel.
+Therefore, to attain high efficiency, optimizing the low-side MOSFET for low $R{DS(on)}$ is critical.
+In cases where the conduction loss is too high or the target $R{DS(on)}$ is lower than available in a single MOSFET, connect two low-side MOSFETs in parallel.
 The total power dissipation of the low-side MOSFET is the sum of the losses due to channel conduction, body diode conduction, and typically one-third of the net loss attributed to body diode reverse recovery.
-The LM25149 is well suited to drive TI's portfolio of NexFETTM power MOSFETs.
+The LM5148-Q1 is well designed to drive TI's portfolio of NexFET[TM] power MOSFETs.

-9.1.1.5 EMI Filter
+8.1.1.5 EMI Filter